tlvaldepena/vectorsurv.org/_docs/case-count/groups.md

 A reporting group record is a combination of the group name, the counties that are a part of that group, and the year.

+## Fields

+- **Counties**: The county or counties that make up the group.
+A reporting group must have at least one county.
-The group name must be unique for its year.
+- **Name**: Must be unique for agency and year.
+- **Year**: Year for which this group of counties applies.
 A county can only be in one reporting group per year.

-A reporting group record must have at least one county.